alexanderrich/exploration_consumption/doc/journal/paper.md

 collected a larger sample, and attempted to improve on Experiment 1 in several ways.

 We conducted Experiment 2 in person, rather than using AMT.
-This ensures that participants had few distractions from the consumption tasks, potentially increasing their motivational effect.
+This ensured that participants had few distractions from the consumption tasks, potentially increasing their motivational effect.
 We also made the slider task more aversive and the video task more pleasant.
 To do so, we added an intermittent static